 For those stuck in perfection, this will do it for you by ensuring accurate cuts be it small such as for vegetables, fruits, or massive cuts for meat, melon it will do it for you.

 With the full tang and bolster, there is proper balancing and sharp cutting when using this professional knife.
 The Acrylonitrile Butadiene Styrene handle gives you a firm and comfortable grip while minimizing the finger cramps and aches even when used for long hours.
-Hence easy maneuvering.
+Hence easy manoeuvring.

 Though the knife is dish washable, better to do hand washing, after properly dry them before storage to protect its blades and edges.